wh-alice/mig_visualstudio/vs/test/how-to--manually-create-a-load-test-performance-report-using-microsoft-word.md

 ---
-title: "How to: Manually Create a Load Test Performance Report Using Microsoft Word | hehe" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Manually Create a Load Test Performance Report Using Microsoft Word" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"